Skip to content

 Unlike sheep's wool, cashmere:

-• does not shear
+• is not shorn

 • does not grow all year round